danieljsharpe/DISCOTRESS/documentation.md

   mandatory if **WRAPPER WE**, the time between resampling trajectories

 **DIMREDUCTION** _str_ _long double_
   mandatory if **WRAPPER DIMREDN**, which initialises a special wrapper class that does not perform the usual code function, which is to simulate A<-B transition paths, and instead instructs the program to simulate many short trajectories starting from each community, each of length in time equal to the float argument.
 These trajectories are printed to files _walker.x.y.dat_, where _x_ is the ID of the community, and _y_ is the iteration number for that community.
 Trajectory information is written to files whenever a trajectory transitions to a new community.
 The total number of trajectories that are to be simulated starting from each community is listed in the file given as the string arg.
 This calculation is parallelised, using a number of threads equal to **NTHREADS** (defaults to maximum number of threads available).
 This calculation is compatible with two algorithms to propagate individual trajectories: **TRAJ KPS**, and **TRAJ MCAMC** (without **MEANRATE**).
 The communities of nodes must be specified (**COMMSFILE** keyword). **NABPATHS**, **MAXIT**, and **BINFILE** keywords are ignored.
 This setup is incompatible with specification of an initial condition via the **INITCONDFILE** keyword, and with the **NODESAFILE** and **NODESBFILE** keywords.
-Instead, a local equilibrium within the starting community is assumed as the initial probability distribution for each trajectory.
+Instead, a local equilibrium within the starting community is assumed as the initial probability distribution for each macrostate.
 Note that **WRAPPER DIMREDN** requires both this keyword and **DUMPINTVLS** to be set.

 ## Optional keywords related to exact numerical analysis of the dynamics by state reduction methods